Lucida: Lucida Handwriting

 A font, released in 1992, designed to resemble informal cursive handwriting with modern plastic-tipped or felt-tipped pens or markers.
 In 2014, Bigelow & Holmes added additional weights and widths to the family.

 Lucida Icons

 A family of fonts for ornament and decoration uses.
 It contains ampersands, interrobangs, asterisms, circled Lucida Sans numerals, etc.

 Lucida Math

 A family of fonts for mathematical expressions.
 Lucida Math Extension contains only mathematical symbols.
 Lucida Math Italic contains Latin characters from Lucida Serif Italic, but with smaller line spacing, and added Greek letters.
-Lucida Math contains mathematical symbols, and blackletter (from Lucida Blackletter) and script letters in (from Lucida Calligraphy Italic) Letterlike Symbols region.
+Lucida Math contains mathematical symbols, and blackletter (from Lucida Blackletter) and script letters (from Lucida Calligraphy Italic) in the Letterlike Symbols region.

 Lucida OpenType

 First released in March 2012, this collection includes OpenType math fonts in regular and bold weights, and Lucida Bright, Lucida Sans Typewriter, and Lucida Sans text fonts in the usual four variants (regular, italic, bold, bold italic).
 The regular math font includes an entirely new math script alphabet in Roundhand style, among other new characters.
 The Lucida Bright text fonts include Unicode Latin character blocks including Basic Latin, Latin-1, and Latin Extended-A characters for American, Western European, Central European, Turkish, and other Latin-based orthographies.